Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Charge- 4e (quartet) condensates in quaternion language

-Thus the vestigial threshold is $\mu_{\rm eff}=\mu-g^2\Pi(0)<0$ with the explicit prefactors in Eqs.~\eqref{eq:Pi0-23-main}.
-A full derivation is provided in SM Sec.~S1, Eqs.~(S1)–(S2) and Eqs.~(S4a)–(S4b), culminating in Eq.~(S5).
+with the explicit Gaussian prefactors given in Eqs.~\eqref{eq:Pi0-23-main}.
+A full derivation is provided in Sec.~S1, Eqs.~(S1)--(S2) and Eqs.~(S4a)--(S4b) of the Supplemental Material, culminating in Eq.~(S5).

 From Eqs.~\eqref{eq:Fgrad}–\eqref{eq:gauge-4e},